Wedding Violinist & Pianist in Fairfield County, Connecticut

 Do you charge a travel fee for Connecticut weddings?

-Greenwich, Stamford, Westport, New Canaan, Darien, and the rest of lower Fairfield County are at standard zone pricing — no separate travel fee, just the zone-tier rate built into the package price.
+Greenwich, Stamford, Westport, New Canaan, Darien, and the rest of lower Fairfield County are at standard zone pricing, with no separate travel fee, just the zone-tier rate built into the package price.
 For events farther into Connecticut (the Litchfield Hills, the eastern shoreline past New Haven, Mystic, Hartford), the booking is custom-quoted based on venue distance.
 Please confirm the venue address at the time of inquiry so the quote reflects the correct zone.

 How far in advance should we book a CT wedding violinist?